Zibbet Review: A Guide to Online Selling for Artists

 If you’re a creator, you may struggle trying to sell your products.
 A recent study commissioned by Artfinder found that 75% of artists in the United States earned less than $10,000 per year from their art practice.

 Now, there’s a way to increase the likelihood of selling your goods.
-Zibbet allows creative entrepreneurs to upload their pieces to one site and then have it broadcast across multiple popular sales channels.
+For creative types looking to sell their art online, Zibbet allows creative entrepreneurs to upload their pieces to one site and then have it broadcast across multiple popular sales channels.

 What is Zibbet?